Mixed boar-and-nylon bristles smooth strands with minimal tug, boosting shine while preserving natural lift.

 → Open Best Hairspray for Curly Hair

-- Mason Pearson Popular Mixture Hair Brush Review — Boar + nylon finisher for shine and polish
+- Mason Pearson Popular Mixture Hair Brush Review — Why it made the list: boar + nylon styling fits finishing and surface smoothing.

-- TYMO Ring Hair Straightener Brush Review — Quick morning smooth with a natural finish
+- TYMO Ring Hair Straightener Brush Review — Why it made the list: a styling option positioned for straightforward day-to-day smoothing.

 Technique Guide